 2. Hang out in Shark Valley

-Shark Valley is the first major spot you’ll hit on the Tamiami trail and you’ll definitely want to stop because it is one of the best things to do in the Everglades.
+Shark Valley is the first major spot you’ll hit on the Tamiami trail.
 It’s a 15 mile (24 kilometre) flat, paved trail through the Everglades.
 There’s a tram tour, a series of boardwalks, an observation tower and wildlife galore.

 I’ve got more details on each of these below but first I’ll answer the obvious question – will you see sharks in Shark Valley?
 The answer is no. Boo, I know.
 So, why the name?
 Well, a little further out, where two estuaries meet, sharks do swim.
 However, they don’t swim in to the area that has the paved trail running through it.

 It was the tram tour that sent me in the opposite direction, south, on my first trip to the Everglades National Park.
 Why?
 The idea that you could drive around the Everglades and take a tram to see the wildlife, didn’t seem right.
 It was wetlands, it required a boat, right?
 Wrong.